tgpholly/RNGPlugin/README.md

 # RNGPlugin
-A plugin for my adventure maps which provides a way to get random numbers for scoreboard variables

 ## What is this for?
 I made this plugin out of frustration of there being no way to get a psudorandom number in Minecraft for scoreboards, of course you have the adders but they are nowhere near random enough.